Jack

 Questions about Jack

-German Shepherds are energetic and benefit from a backyard or regular access to parks where they can run and play.
-Daily walks and opportunities to stretch their legs are important for their wellbeing.
+German Shepherds like Jack benefit greatly from regular access to a fenced yard or areas where they can exercise safely.
+Frequent walks and active play sessions are important for their wellbeing.